Berber Christians: France

 During the French colonial rule in Algeria, the country included local Christian communities of Berber or Arab descent, many of whom converted primarily during the modern era and under French colonization.
 Christianity was revived in Algeria in the 19th century with the arrival of Christian missionary missions, and a number of local Muslim inhabitants converted to Christianity, particularly in the Kabylie region.
-Among the Kabyle community in Algeria, a small but modern Christian minority emerged, including both Protestant and Catholic denominations.
+Among the Kabyle community in Algeria, a small but modern Christian minority emerged, including both Protestant and Catholic groups.
 Many of these local Christians in Algeria adopted French culture.
 It can be said that the number of Maghrebi Christians of Arab or Berber origin living in France exceeds the number living in North Africa, due to migration after independence in the 1960s.
 The number of Berber Christian diaspora in France was estimated by researcher Jacques Lanfray to be between 4,000 and 6,000 in 1955, while researcher Mark A. Lamport estimated it to be around 500,000 in 2018.
 Other estimates suggest that the number of Berber Christian minorities in France ranges between 40,000 and 60,000.

 According to the national survey conducted in 2020 by INSEE, 64% of the French of Algerian origin who were surveyed identified as Muslim.
 At the same time, 4% of the French of Algerian origin adhered to Christianity, with 3% identifying as Catholics and 1% as other Christians (without further specification).
 Additionally, the same study found that 5% of the French of Moroccan and Tunisian origin adhered to Christianity, with 3% being Catholics and 2% identifying as other Christians (again, without further specification).
 These figures include Maghrebi French individuals of both Arab and Berber backgrounds.